sneaker-rohit/jekyll-now/_posts/2017-06-15-Creating-Web-Server-Image-Using-Dockerfile.md

 Great!
 Now, we need to know the IP address of the container and one of the ways to get that is by using the `docker inspect`.

-`docker inspect containerid`
+`docker inspect 3bda38531a06`

 Now, that we have the IP address for the container, let's go to the browser and hit 172.17.0.2:80.
 Replace this IP with the IP address of your container.

 You should see a apache web server page being served :)

 Now, one important note is that every time when a `RUN` instruction is used in the Dockerfile, a new layer of image is created.
 Creating too many layers is not a good idea and therefore you can see that we have clubbed the installation of ping, nano and apache webserver in one `RUN` instruction.
+This helps reduce the overall size of the image.

 That's all for this post.
 This is just to get you familar with the Dockerfile basics and instructions.
 I hope it has been helpful.
 If you would like to suggest any modifications to the post, please feel free to get in touch.
 I will be happy to make the revisions and improve the quality further.

-Thank you for reading :)
+Thank you for reading :) :+1:!